dannyotown/Sprint-Challenge-Advanced-React/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit the `ANSWERS.md` file to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Why would you use class component over function components (removing hooks from the question)?
+      You wouldn't!
 - [ ] Name three lifecycle methods and their purposes.
+      Mounting, Updating, Unmounting

+      Mount - Rendering the Data
+      Updating - Rerendering components that are subscribed to an effect Unmounting - Removing the component from the Dom
 - [ ] What is the purpose of a custom hook?

+      To implement DRY code and reusable code!
+Also cleans up the files!
 - [ ] Why is it important to test our apps?

+      It is important because you can catch bugs before every build and also is a source of documentation.

 ## Project Set Up